Buddy Roemer: 1991 gubernatorial election

 The 1991 gubernatorial contest included Roemer, Edwin Edwards, David Duke, and Eighth District Congressman Clyde Holloway of Forest Hill, who all ran in Louisiana's open primary.
 Roemer was wounded by his mistakes as governor, while Edwards and Duke each had a passionate core group of supporters.
 Roemer placed third in the primary.
 One of the contributing factors to Roemer's defeat in the 1991 primary was a last-minute advertising barrage by Marine Shale owner Jack Kent.
 Marine Shale had been targeted by the Roemer administration as a polluter.
 Kent spent $500,000 of his own money in the closing days of the campaign to purchase anti-Roemer commercials.

-Roemer's defeat led to a nationally watched runoff election between Duke and Edwards.
-Faced with the alternative of David Duke, many Louisianans who were otherwise critical of Edwards now supported Edwards.
-This included Buddy Roemer, who had run on an "Anyone but Edwards" platform.
-He ended up endorsing Edwards rather than Duke, who was the putative Republican candidate.

 As Roemer left the governorship, he predicted that his "unheralded" accomplishments would become obvious in the fourth Edwards term.
 According to Roemer, a key factor in his defeat for a second term was his alienation of special interests.

-As of the 2023 election, Roemer is the last governor to have hailed from northern Louisiana.